5 Written questions

 - What primarily determines how an atom behaves?

 - How many electrons can the 2nd and 3rd shell of an atom hold?

 - What is a polar molecule?

-- e The smallest unit of matter that still retains the properties of an element.
+- b The smallest unit of matter that still retains the properties of an element.

 - the number of electrons it has.

-- The number of electrons in the outermost shell.
+- The number of additional electrons needed to fill its outer shell.

-What is mass? → The sum of the number of protons and neutrons in its nucleus.
+What is matter? → The sum of the number of protons and neutrons in its nucleus.

 What is a covalent bond? → Forms when 2 atoms share 1 or more pairs of outer shell electrons and forms a molecule.